-- School Consequences up to 3 days OSS - Parent Meeting - Review of behavior contract with student/parent. - Referral to individual counseling with Keystone - Charges/Fines by RHPD or YCSO if individual counseling is not successfully completed Subsequent
+- School Consequences up to 3 days OSS - Parent Meeting - Review of behavior contract with student/parent. - Referral to individual counseling with Keystone

 Offenses may shift to "insubordination" or "refusal to comply with school rules", etc. Consequences should be provided accordingly.